Bengal Tenancy Act (1885): Eighteenth century

 This time period also saw a rise in the lesser-landed nobility (Chowdhurys and Taluqdars), whose existence did not fall under the Permanent Settlement laws.
 The Madhyasvatvas, as they were called (literally Subinfeudation), received their rights by purchase, and not by inheritance like the lords.
 The government tried to accommodate this class by enacting the Rent Act in 1859.
 But the issues remained.

 Nineteenth century

-Uprisings such as that in Pabna caused great problems.
-The Rent Commission of the Bengal Legislative Council, therefore, enacted the third Act of 1885.
+Peasant uprisings such as that in Pabna stemmed from poor relations between land owners and tenant farmers.
+The Rent Commission of the Bengal Legislative Council enacted the third Act of 1885 to define the rights and obligations of tenancies and thereby calm the unrest.